What is depression?

 Often, counseling for depression leads to uncovering unexpected root causes such as relationship issues or conflicts that can be contributing.
 Meditation and visualization are also useful to break the hold depression can have on people.
 Severe depression may necessitate medication; however, most therapist caution against using just medication as a cure-all.
 Medication does not solve the cause of depression; it only treats the symptom of being depressed.

-Evolution Wellness, a clinic in Wilmington, NC, specializes in counseling for depression, such as postpartum depression.
+Evolution Wellness is a counseling center in Wilmington, NC, specializes in therapy for depression, such as postpartum depression.
 Our professional counselors for depression are trained to listen with empathy and expertise and offer guidance to facilitate your personal growth.